A player’s most important piece of foundational knowledge is, without a doubt, the notes on an ukulele fretboard.

 A#/Bb - C#/Db - D#/Eb - F#/Gb - G#/Ab

-Because of the way the 12 notes are spaced, there’s an enharmonic between every natural note and the next except:
+Because of the way the 12 notes are spaced on the ukulele fretboard, there’s an enharmonic between every natural note and the next except:

 - B and C